 Туре Role Database cluster Database storage area on the database storage disk.
 It is a collection of databases managed by an instance.
-System catalog Contains information required for the system to run, including the database definition information and the operation information created by the user.
+System catalog Contains information required for the system to run, including the databas definition information and the operation information created by the user.
 Default tablespace Contains table files and index files stored by default.
 Transaction log Contains log information in case of a crash recovery or rollback.
 This is the same as the WAL (Write Ahead Log).
 Work file Work file used when executing applications or commands. postgresql.conf Contains information that defines the operating environment of Fujitsu Enterprise Postgres. pg_hba.conf Fujitsu Enterprise Postgres uses this file to authenticate individual client hosts.
 Server certificate file Contains information about the server certificate to be used when encrypting communication data and authenticating a server.
-Server private key file Contains information about the server private key to be used when encrypting communication data and authenticating a server Tablespace Stores table files and index files in a separate area from the database Specify a space other than that under the database cluster.
+Server private key file Contains information about the server private key to be used when encrypting communication data and authenticating a server Tablespace Stores table files and index files in a separate area from the database cluster.
+Specify a space other than that under the database cluster.
 Backup Stores the data required for recovering the database when an error, such as disk failure, occurs.
 Database backup Contains the backup data for the database.
 Archive log Contains the log information for recovery.
-Mirrored transaction log (mirrored WAL) Enables a database cluster to be restored to the state immediately be error even if both the database cluster and transaction log fail whe performing backup/recovery operations using the pgx_dmpall community webAdmin.
+Mirrored transaction log (mirrored WAL) Enables a database cluster to be restored to the state immediately before an error even if both the database cluster and transaction log fail when performing backup/recovery operations using the pgx_dmpall command or WebAdmin.
+Mirrored WALs can be used only for backup/recovery using the pgx_dmpall command or WebAdmin.
 Core file Fujitsu Enterprise Postgres process core file that is output when an error occurs during a Fujitsu Enterprise Postgres process.
 Key management server or key management storage Server or storage where the master encryption key file is located.

-Туре Role Master encryption key file Contains the master encryption key to be used when encrypting storage data.
+Master encryption key file Contains the master encryption key to be used when encrypting storage data.
 The master encryption key file is managed on the key management server or key management storage.